Two Acts, Revue, Rated G

 Original Broadway Version

-Jordan, FIVE GUYS NAMED MOE is an international sensation.
+An exuberant tribute to the music of rhythm and blues pioneer and alto saxophonist Louis Jordan, FIVE GUYS NAMED MOE is an international sensation.
 Initially

 produced in London's